-Copyright © 2017 Integrated Silicon Solution, Inc. All rights reserved.
+Copyright © 2018 Integrated Silicon Solution, Inc. All rights reserved.
 ISSI reserves the right to make changes to this specification and its products at any time without notice.
 ISSI assumes no liability arising out of the application or use of any information, products or services described herein.
 Customers are advised to obtain the latest version of this device specification before relying on any published information and before placing orders for products.

 Integrated Silicon Solution, Inc. does not recommend the use of any of its products in life support applications where the failure or malfunction of the product can reasonably be expected to cause failure of the life support system or to significantly affect its safety or effectiveness.
-Products are not authorized for use in such applications unless Integrated Silicon Solution, Inc. receives written assurance to its satisfaction, that: a.) the risk of injury or damage has been minimized;
+Products are not authorized for use in such applications unless Integrated Silicon Solution, Inc. receives written assurance to its satisfaction, that:

-a.) the risk of injury of damage has been m b.) the user assume all such risks: and c.) potential liability of Integrated Silicon Solution, Inc is adequately protected under the circumstances x36 FBGA Ball Configuration (Top View)
+a.) the risk of injury or damage has been minimized;

+- b.) the user assume all such risks; and - c.) potential liability of Integrated Silicon Solution, Inc is adequately protected under the circumstances x36 FBGA Ball Configuration (Top View)